-DTI on ISE Gemini.
+The Exchange notes that Opening Sweeps may be submitted through the new Specialized Quote Feed or "SQF" protocol which permits one-sided orders to be entered by a Market Maker.
+Today, orders are entered by all participants through FIX and/or DTI on MRX.
 After the re-platform the INET architecture, all participants will continue to be able to submit orders through FIX, however, DTI will no longer be available.
-An Opening Sweep is a Market Maker order submitted for execution against eligible interest in the system during the Opening Process.12 It is similar to an Opening Only Order13 that can be entered for the opening rotation only and any portion of the order that is not executed during the opening rotation is cancelled.
+An Opening Sweep is a Market Maker order submitted for execution against eligible interest in the system during the Opening Process.11 It is similar to an Opening Only Order12 that can be entered for the opening rotation only and any portion of the order that is not executed during the opening rotation is cancelled.
 However, it should also be noted that an Opening Sweep may only be submitted by a Market Maker when he/she has a Valid Width Quote in the affected series whereas, there is no such restriction on Opening Only Orders.
-Since the protocol over which an Opening Sweep is submitted to rely on the Valid Width Quote.
+Since the protocol over which an Opening Sweep is submitted is used for Market Maker quoting, the acceptance of an Opening Sweep was structured to rely on the Valid Width Quote.
 If a Market Maker does not want to submit or is unable to maintain a Valid Width Quote, the Market Maker can submit Opening Only Order instead.